 For most cats, treatment is aimed at managing the symptoms.
 Though most cases are caused by viruses, antibiotics may be prescribed to fight bacterial infections that often occur secondary to viral infections.
 An eye ointment may be prescribed as well, and medications to help control the nasal congestion and discharge may also be prescribed.

-Most cases can be treated at home, but in cases where cats won't eat or drink or have serious breathing difficulties, hospitalization may be required.
+Most respiratory infections can be treated at home, but in cases where cats won't eat or drink or have serious breathing difficulties, hospitalization may be required.
 Intravenous fluids may be given to prevent dehydration and oxygen therapy can be used if necessary.

-Most cases clear up within 7-10 days, although sometimes upper respiratory infections will hang on for a few weeks.
+Most cases clear up within a week to 10 days, although sometimes upper respiratory infections will hang on for a few weeks.
 For cases that do not respond to the usual supportive treatment, antiviral medications can be tried.
 Cats that suffer prolonged or repeated bouts of respiratory infections should be checked for FeLV and FIV.

 Once the symptoms have resolved, cats infected with herpesvirus continue to carry the virus forever, and cats infected with calicivirus carry (and can spread) the virus for an extended period (sometimes for life).
 With herpesvirus, the infection is usually only "active" after times of stress; at these times cats will be contagious to other cats and may have a relapse (show symptoms again).

 Vaccines against both herpesvirus and calicivirus are part of the routine vaccination protocol that will be recommended by your vet.
 They can be given either by injection or directly into the nose, and your vet can discuss which vaccine to use and an appropriate vaccination schedule for your cat.